Chrinkus/cs-blog/src/pages/second-language.md

 - JavaScript was apparently single-threaded and that was somehow limiting..?
 - Everytime I need to do something there always seemed to be an abstraction layer API "protecting" me from the hardware.
 Why is this?

-I also figured there were a few things I knew that were wrong and, more significantly, there was a great deal that I didn't even know I didn't know.
+I didn't know what I didn't know, and I was not sure how much of what I knew was wrong.
 For these reasons I decided that I would study one of the more "serious" languages hoping that whatever resources I would use would also fill in some of my learning gaps.

+Also, I had read about [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) and its ability to inject high performance code into web sites to allow applications to run that would not have been able to before.
+The inference was that JavaScript alone is not enough and I would be well served to learn one of these "higher performance" languages.

 The question became which language would I pursue?

 ## A Choice of Suitors
-Armed with my list of needs I canvassed the internet for a solution to my problem.
+Armed with a vague notion of needs (a serious, high performance language) I canvassed the internet for a solution to my problem.
 I approached the problem from three angles:
 1. Most popular languages
 2. Most locally employable languages
 3. Availability and reliability of resources